dixitgarg059/Blood-Donation-App/README.md

 # BTP-1

-This app is modified version of the app https://github.com/ilyasmohd/BloodDonateApp
+This app is the modified version of the app https://github.com/ilyasmohd/BloodDonateApp